Rome bike rent paths

 Our favorite tracks

-The park of the Appia Antica and the associated park of the aqueducts are especially nice for cycling trips.
-In these regional parks there are very beautiful paths without traffic in the midst of ancient remains.
+The Appia Antica Park and the Aqueduct Park are particularly beautiful for biking.
+In these regional parks there are very nice, traffic-free paths among ancient remains.

-Unfortunately, the first piece from the Baths of Caracalla to the catacombs is on cobblestones.
-If you turn left at the height of the catacombs of the Appia Antica, you can reach the park of the Caffarella which contains good cycling paths.
-Also on the site of the catacombs the roads are asphalted.
-After the tomb of Cecilia Metella the asphalt on the Appia Antica is interrupted again and again by stone slabs of the type ancient Roman road.
-They serve to deter cars before the passage.
-On the Appia Antica you can ride many kilometers towards Ciampino.
+Unfortunately, the first section from the Baths of Caracalla to the Catacombs is in cobblestones.
+If you turn left from the Appia Antica at the level of the catacombs, you will reach the Parco della Caffarella with good paths.
+Also the paths inside the catacombs are asphalted.
+After the tomb of Cecilia Metella, the asphalt of the Appia Antica is interrupted by stone slabs like those found on old Roman roads.
+They are meant to prevent cars from driving through.
+You can ride the Appia Antica for many miles to Ciampino.

-Another beautiful route, but a little hilly, goes on the Via Cristoforo Colombo to Ostia.
-The cars drive very fast here, but there is a wide side strip on which you can easily ride a bike.
+Another beautiful but hilly route is along Via Cristoforo Colombo to Ostia.
+Cars go very fast here, but there is a wide shoulder that is good for biking.

 You can also take the local train to Ostia and then cycle along the sea.
-Heading south you can ride as far as you like on mostly flat roads or take a break at one of the free beaches.
+Heading south, you can cycle on mostly flat roads to Anzio or along the Via Litoranea to one of the free beaches and back.

-If you’re feeling sporty, you can also cycle up the Via Tuscolana to the Castelli Romani and then from Castel Gandolfo on the Via Appia back to Rome.
-There is also a guided tour where you take the train to Castel Gandolfo.
-Then you already have the most difficult parts behind you.
+If you prefer something more sporty, you can cycle along the Via Tuscolana to the Castelli Romani and from Castel Gandolfo back to Rome along the Appian Way.
+There is also a guided tour where you can take the train to Castel Gandolfo.
+Most of the climbs are already behind you.

 Leave a Comment